 - Ephesians 5:5 refers to the "kingdom of David."

 - Mark 11:10 refers to "the kingdom."

 - Matthew 3:2, 4:17, 8:12, 13:14, and 13:29 refer to the "kingdom of heaven."

 Even though the exact wording differs between Christ, God, and heaven, all Scriptures embody the same concept with different aspects.
 Here are three things that the Kingdom of God means:

 1. The rule of Jesus Christ on earth and in heaven

 2. The blessing and advantages that flow from living under Christ's rule

 3. The subjects of this kingdom, or the Church

-Just how important was the understanding and of the Kingdom of God?
+Just how important was the understanding of the Kingdom of God?
 John the Baptist used it often as he called for "repent, for the kingdom of God is near" (Matthew 3:2).
-Jesus Christ himself not only said “the kingdom of God is near.
-Repent and believe" (Matthew 4:17) but he also used it when teaching his disciples how to pray "your kingdom come" (Matthew 6:10), in the Beatitudes "theirs is the kingdom of heaven" (Matthew 5:3 and 10), and at the Last Supper “I will not drink again of the fruit of the vine until that day when I drink it anew in the kingdom of God" (Mark 14:25).
+Jesus Christ himself not only said, "the kingdom of God is near.
+Repent and believe" (Matthew 4:17), but he also used it when teaching his disciples how to pray "your kingdom come" (Matthew 6:10), in the Beatitudes "theirs is the kingdom of heaven" (Matthew 5:3 and 10).
+At the Last Supper, "I will not drink again of the fruit of the vine until that day when I drink it anew in the kingdom of God" (Mark 14:25).

 Why Does Matthew Use "Kingdom of Heaven" Instead of "Kingdom of God"?